ionic-team/ionic-portals/website/docs/for-react-native/tutorials/auth-token-example.md

 ### Using the Built-in Portals Plugin Pub/Sub Functions

-One of the functions of the built-in `PortalsPlugin` is to publish/subscribe to events.
-In this example, you could create a `login` topic and call `PortalsPlugin.publish()` as shown below.
+One of the functions of the built-in portals module is to publish/subscribe to events.
+In this example, you could create a `login` topic and call `publish` as shown below.

 ```typescript {9}
 import Portals from "@ionic/portals";